 Tax attorneys know a lot about tax law, but if you have a question about your tax return, an attorney isn’t the right person to contact.

-For general tax questions or help preparing or amending your tax return, you’re better off hiring a certified public accountant (CPA) or qualified tax preparer from H&R Block.
 If you call your CPA or tax preparer with a tax problem that’s beyond the scope of their practice, they will likely refer you to an experienced tax attorney.
-Rather than continue to wait, contact an experienced professional and let them help you figure out which steps to take next.
+Rather than continue to wait, contact an experienced tax professional and let them help you figure out which steps to take next.